tacoapp/help.tacoapp.com/_posts/2014-08-14-icloud-reminders.md

 ## Keyboard shortcut

-While using Taco, press the keyboard shortcut `g ic` (as in "go to iCloud") to open Instapaper in a new browser tab.
+While using Taco, press the keyboard shortcut `g ic` (as in "go to iCloud") to open iCloud in a new browser tab.